Marcosgarcia75/Exploring-COVID-19-Data-using-Python-and-SQL/README.md

 # Data Analytics Project - COVID-19 Data Exploration

-This project focuses on analyzing COVID-19 data using SQL queries to gain insights and understand various aspects of the pandemic.
-The project utilizes skills such as joins, CTEs, temp tables, window functions, aggregate functions, creating views, and converting data types.
+This project focuses on analyzing a big COVID-19 dataset using SQL queries to gain insights and understand various aspects of the pandemic.
+The project utilizes Python (pandas) and SQL skills such as joins, CTEs, temp tables, window functions, aggregate functions, creating views, and converting data types.
 The dataset includes information on COVID-19 cases, deaths, vaccinations, and population.
+Data visualization was created using Tableau.

+Link here:

 ## Project Structure

 The project consists of the following files

+- `DataPreparation.ipynb`: Python code containing data cleaning and preparation
-- `data_analytics.sql`: SQL code containing queries for data exploration.
+- `COVIDSQLAnalysis.sql`: SQL code containing queries for data exploration.
 - `README.md`: Markdown file providing an overview of the project.

 ## Dataset